What is project management? Benefits, process, and tools

 Read: How to effectively manage your team’s workload

-While companies with a formal project management function will have a Project Manager to make sure project plans are going according to plan, those without one often let these responsibilities fall on the person leading or initiating the project.
+While companies with a formal project management function will have a project manager to make sure project plans are going according to plan, those without one often let these responsibilities fall on the person leading or initiating the project.
 For example, if you’re an editor publishing a new series of articles, a developer orchestrating a website migration, or an account manager updating their client reporting systems, you’re also likely the one coordinating all the moving pieces of your project.

 Fortunately, you don’t have to take on a second job to manage your project effectively—a little communication and collaboration can go a long way.
 By making it clear to others that you’re the point person for your project, everyone else involved will know who to go to with questions and who to look to for updates.
 And by outlining everyone else’s role in the project, you’ll eliminate confusion about how you want your teammates to be involved.